Outdoor Canning Stove Review: Trying a Camp Chef Tahoe 3-Burner

 Whenever you do home canning outdoors there are always minor breezes blowing.
 With any outdoor canning set up, you need to be in a sheltered area.
 This is so the canner and flame are protected from the wind.
 My carport worked great for this.

 Another Note: Camp Chef states that the stove is not for indoor use.
-I don’t know if my carport qualifies as indoors, it has a garage door-size opening and another opening about half that size.
 The area I’m in is sheltered but open.
 I’m comfortable using it here.
 You, of course, need to make your own decision as to where you use the stove.
 Open, but sheltered from the wind, is my suggestion.

 The day I did my testing, I had a slight breeze blowing, even in my carport.
 Not much, but enough that I wondered how I would do with the pressure canner.

 In past experiences with other stoves and burners, I ended up having issues with my canner losing pressure, but this time around, I did not have problems.
-The flame did blow out once, but as I was right there, I just lit it back up without losing any pressure and kept on going.
 You will need to be close to monitor the canner.
 This is not unusual though; even when you are canning in your kitchen, I recommend staying in the kitchen to monitor your pressure.

 Click here to check out prices for the Camp Chef.